rayen128/project/ds/20 statistiek/climate/climate_change.md

     model = LinearRegression()

-Now you can call functions on this model like `model.fit(X, y)` and `model.predict(X)` Use this [fit()](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression.fit) function to fit a line through your data, where `X` should be the input data, so in this case the *years*, and `y` the target data, which should be the *temperature*.
+Now you can call functions on this model like `model.fit(X, y)` and `model.predict(X)` Use this [fit()](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression.fit) function to fit a line through your data, where `X` should be the input data, so in this case the *years*, and `y` the target data,which should be the *temperature*.

-Trying to use the `fit` function will probably result in the following
-error: `ValueError: Expected 2D array, got 1D array instead`.
+Trying to use the `fit` function will probably result in the following error: `ValueError: Expected 2D array, got 1D array instead`.
 This is because the `fit` function is designed to handle multiple input features for the model, which means that it expects the data in a specific 2D format.
-It will be a lot easier to change the shape of the data if we convert the years *series* to a *numpy array*, using the [to_numpy()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.to_numpy.html#pandas.Series.to_numpy) function and then [reshape()](https://docs.scipy.org/doc/numpy/reference/generated/numpy.reshape.html) the resulting array to the shape the error message suggests.
+It will be a lot easier to change the shape of the data if we convert the years *series* to a
+*numpy array*, using the [to_numpy()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.to_numpy.html#pandas.Series.to_numpy) function and then [reshape()](https://docs.scipy.org/doc/numpy/reference/generated/numpy.reshape.html) the resulting array to the shape the error message suggests.